Perspective | Alex Smith proved his leg is stable. Washington’s QB situation is anything but.

 The person then in line to take that big shot — rather, frankly, shot after shot after shot — became Smith.
 Since he broke that leg in November 2018 on a hit from Houston’s J.J.
 Watt — Donald’s predecessor as the game’s most disruptive force — he hadn’t even dressed for a game, let alone absorbed a hit.
 Suddenly, all those Goliaths swarmed around him.
 Given the state of Washington’s offensive line — which could be described as “banged-up” or “terrible,” take your pick — the carnage had to come.

-Smith’s wife Elizabeth looked on from the stands, their three young children bouncing in the seats next to her.
-They stood and cheered his first completion, and then watched the Rams come again and again and again.
+Smith’s wife, Elizabeth, looked on from the stands, their three young children bouncing in the seats next to her.
+They stood and cheered his first completion, then watched the Rams come again and again and again.
 Luckily, the pandemic forced Elizabeth Smith to wear a black mask with the No. 11 to conceal her face.
 What expression was under there?
 Pride, maybe.
 But there had to be dread, too.

 Put it this way: I don’t remember ever being this nervous to watch a specific football player in a football game, and I didn’t bear Smith’s three kids.
 On Smith’s third live snap in 694 days, Donald tromped into the Washington backfield, where Smith was trying to operate.
 Donald’s response: Jump on Smith’s back.
-Smith’s response: Stand there under the weight, before finally collapsing under it — and then getting up.
+Smith’s response: Stand there under the weight before finally collapsing under it — and then getting up.

 “It was nice to obviously know you were fine,” Smith said.
 “It was nice to knock the cobwebs off, so to speak.”

-Donald has six-and-a-half sacks in the Rams’ five games this season, so Smith was neither the first nor last quarterback he has buried.
+Donald has 6.5 sacks in the Rams’ five games this season, so Smith was neither the first nor last quarterback he has buried.
 He knows how these humans respond as they’re being annihilated.
 Back on the bench, he looked up at one of FedEx Field’s replay boards, which showed the play — Smith standing, even momentarily, under Donald’s weight.

 “That [fella’s] leg is strong,” Donald said, eyes wide.